 Early on in her studies, her talent was recognised by Michelangelo (1475-1564) and Giorgio Vasari (1511-1574), who described her “most rare and beautiful paintings” in Lives of the Most Eminent Painters, Sculptors and Architects

-It was not long before she was receiving commissions from the nobility and the Spanish King Philip II (1527-1598), who invited Anguissola in 1559 to join the Spanish court as lady-in-waiting and painting tutor to Queen Isabel de Valois (1545-1568).2
+It was not long before she received commissions from the nobility and the Spanish King Philip II (1527-1598), who invited Anguissola in 1559 to join the Spanish court as a lady-in-waiting and painting tutor to Queen Isabel de Valois (1545-1568).2

 4. Mina Gregori, in private correspondence, 2013, and Amparo Serrano de Haro, in private correspondence, 2013.

 5. Kuiper, “Sofonisba Anguissola.”